What should I bring?

 Every student may have different needs, but our list of What to Bring is a good place to start.
 Reception desks have some items that residents may check out, such as vacuum cleaners, kitchen utensils, games and recreational equipment.
 Don't forget to consult your roommate, to coordinate colors and check for duplicates!
 Be sure to have your BearPass card handy for check-in!

-No, because microwave ovens and compact refrigerators are already provided in each residence hall living unit.
-Due to the fire hazard and electrical requirements associated with certain appliances, only microwave ovens and refrigerators provided by residence life are allowed.
+No, because microwaves and compact refrigerators are already provided in each residence hall living unit.
+Due to the fire hazard and electrical requirements associated with certain appliances, only microwave ovens and refrigerators provided by Residence Life are allowed.

-Fall 2016: Move-in begins Friday, August 19, at 8 a.m.
+Fall 2017: Move-in begins Friday, August 18, at 8:00 a.m.
 Upon arrival, you will need to check in at your assigned residence hall reception desk; please have your BearPass card handy.
-You will not be allowed to check in before the date listed here unless you are assigned to a Living-Learning Community (LLC) floor.
-LLC residents need to move in on Thursday, August 18, so they have time to get settled before the kick-off event on Thursday evening.
+You will not be allowed to check in before this date unless you are assigned to a Living-Learning Community (LLC) floor.
+LLC residents need to move in on Thursday, August 17 beginning at 8:00 a.m., so they have time to get settled before the kick-off event on Thursday evening.

-Fall 2016: Blair-Shannon House, Freudenberger House, Wells House and Woods House close for Thanksgiving break from 8 a.m.
-November 19 to 8 a.m.
-November 27.
-Once these halls close, students will not be permitted to return to their rooms until November 27 Therefore, students should take any personal belongings with them before leaving for Thanksgiving break.
-Blair-Shannon House, Freudenberger House, Wells House and Woods House close for winter break from 8 a.m.
-December 17 to 8 a.m.
-January 17.
-Once these halls close, students will not be permitted to return to their rooms until January 17.
-Therefore, students should take any personal belongings with them before leaving for winter break.
-Students who are returning to the same room for Spring 2017 do not need to move all of their belongings home during winter break.
+Fall 2017: Blair-Shannon, Freudenberger, Wells and Woods close for winter break at 8:00 a.m. on Saturday, December 16 and will re-open at 8:00 a.m. on Saturday, January 13.
+Once these buildings close, students will not be permitted to return to their rooms until January 13.
+Therefore, students should take any personal belongings with them before leaving.
+Students who are returning to the same room for Spring 2018 do not need to move all of their belongings from their room during winter break.

-Spring 2017: Blair-Shannon House, Freudenberger House, Wells House and Woods House close for spring break from 8 a.m.
-March 11 to 8 a.m.
-March 19.
-Residents of these closed buildings who need to remain on campus during these dates should contact the Residence Life office at 417-836-5536.
+Spring 2018: Blair-Shannon, Freudenberger, Wells and Woods close for spring break at 8:00 a.m. on Saturday, March 10 and will re-open at 8:00 a.m. on Saturday, March 18.
+Residents of these closed buildings who need to remain on campus during these dates should contact the Residence Life office at 417-836-5536 to arrange housing.

-At the end of the Spring 2017 semester, all residents must be completely moved out by 8 a.m.
-Saturday, May 20.
+At the end of the Spring 2018 semester, all residents must be completely moved out by 8:00 a.m. on Saturday, May 19.

 Students who wish to transfer to another room or residence hall may submit a room change request in My Missouri State.
 Requests are granted on a first come, first served basis as space becomes available.